unofficialnikke/RepositoryViewer/README.md

 You may also refer to this documentation for more detailed instructions: https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app.

 ## Environment Variables:
-Create a .env file in the root directory of the backend.
+Create a .env file in the root directory of both frontend and the backend.

 ```
 VITE_CLIENT_ID=<your-github-client-id>